-- Is this complete or partial ectopia cordis? - Is the heart normal, or are there other heart defects? - Are there other defects besides ectopia cordis? - How often will I have ultrasound examinations done? - If I want it, is termination of pregnancy an option? - Where should I deliver? - Where will the baby receive the best care after it is born? - Can I meet the team of doctors that will be assisting my baby after birth, before delivery?
+- Is this complete or partial ectopia cordis? - Is the heart normal, or are there other heart defects? - Are there other defects besides ectopia cordis? - How often will I have ultrasound examinations done? - If I want it, is termination of pregnancy an option? - Where should I deliver? - Where will the baby receive the best care after it is born? - Can I meet the team of doctors that will be assisting my baby when it is born in advance?